Part 1 of 10: Origins

 However, developments in larger urban communities were already changing the American idea of what a first-class city should look like.
 As Manhattan's population grew by leaps, it offered fewer and fewer open green spaces for its increasingly crowded population.
 In the 1840s talk began in Manhattan of creating a large park at least generally comparable to the great parks of Europe.

 In 1858, Calvert Vaux and Frederick Law Olmsted, Sr., won a competition to design this grand new park for Manhattan.
 Their approach was to create something much like the rural cemeteries that had gained popularity in the preceding decades: they designed Central Park to mimic nature, with trees and other plants scattered in irregular and apparently random ways, and trails designed seemingly to fit the natural contours of the land (in reality, they rebuilt parts of the existing landscape to make it look as they wanted it to look).

-Central Park was unlike most European urban parks, in which paths, flower beds, and trees were laid out along symmetrical and geometric patterns--that is, in ways that made it very clear that such European parks were human creations.
-In building Central Park, Olmsted and Vaux created a new model for urban living and paved the way for what is known as the City Beautiful movement, which also helped to inspire the creation of Utica's park and parkway system.
+Central Park was unlike most European urban parks, in which paths, trees, and flower beds (containing showy, often exotic plants), were laid out along symmetrical and geometric patterns--that is, in ways that made it very clear that such European parks were human creations.
+In designing Central Park, Olmsted and Vaux created a new model for American urban living.
+They also helped to pave the way for what is known as the City Beautiful movement, which also inspired the creation of Utica's park and parkway system.

 Forest Hill Cemetery

 Forest Hill Cemetery (adjacent to Roscoe Conkling Park), the park-like "rural cemetery" that was the local precursor to Utica's Olmsted park and parkway system.